 The Fund may invest in investment companies such as open-end funds (mutual funds), exchange traded funds ("ETFs") and closed-end funds (also referred to as "Underlying Funds").
-The 1940 Act provides that the mutual funds may not: (1) purchase more than 3% of an investment company's outstanding shares; (2) invest more than 5% of its assets in any single such investment company (the "5% Limit"), and (3) invest more than 10% of its assets in investment companies overall (the "10% Limit"), unless: (i) the underlying investment company and/or the Fund has received an order for exemptive relief from such limitations from the Securities and Exchange Commission ("SEC") and the underlying investment company and the Fund take appropriate steps to comply with any conditions in such order, or (ii) an exception if available.
+The 1940 Act provides that the mutual funds may not: (1) purchase more than 3% of an investment company's outstanding shares; (2) invest more than 5% of its assets in any single such investment company (the "5% Limit"), and (3) invest more than 10% of its assets in investment companies overall (the "10% Limit"), unless: (i) the underlying investment company and/or the Fund has received an order for exemptive relief from such limitations from the SEC and the underlying investment company and the Fund take appropriate steps to comply with any conditions in such order, or (ii) an exception if available.

 The SEC recently adopted certain regulatory changes and took other actions related to the ability of an investment company to invest in the securities of another investment company.
-These changes include, among other things, the rescission of certain SEC exemptive orders permitting investments in excess of the statutory limits and the withdrawal of certain related SEC staff no- action letters which will be effective on January 22, 2022, and the adoption of Rule 12d1-4 under the 1940 Act, which is effective now, and permits the Funds to invest in other investment companies beyond the statutory limits, subject to certain conditions.
+These changes include, among other things, the rescission of certain SEC exemptive orders permitting investments in excess of the statutory limits and the withdrawal of certain related SEC staff no- action letters and the adoption of Rule 12d1-4 under the 1940 Act, which permits the Funds to invest in other investment companies beyond the statutory limits, subject to certain conditions and subject to the acquiring Fund and acquired fund entering into a fund of funds investment agreement.